tmpITK/OptimizationResultProcessing/README.md

 # OptimizationResultProcessing

-Needed a script to process result of Optimization.
+Needed a script to process results of Optimization.
 Mainly for multi objective algorithms.

 Developed with inspyred algos.